aboutcode-org/vulnerablecode/docs/source/faq.rst

 FAQ
 ====

-During development, how do I quickly empty my database and start afresh ?
+During development, how do I quickly empty my database and start afresh?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console